 - The absorption of the minerals phosphate and calcium: these are fundamental building blocks of bones and teeth.

 - The absorption of the mineral magnesium: another very important nutrient which has multiple functions, including helping nerves and muscles to function correctly.
 That includes regulation of the heartbeat – the heart is the biggest muscle in the body after all.
-Magnesium also enables healthy immune system function and works alongside calcium and phosphate to ensure healthy bones.
+Magnesium also enables healthy immune system function and works alongside calcium and phosphate to ensure healthy bones (what does healthy mean?).

 - The production of biological energy from our food.